Brookley Air Force Base: Post-military use

 After closure, the base was returned to the City of Mobile.
 Later, the city transferred it to the Mobile Airport Authority, and it became known as the Mobile Downtown Airport.
 The city had created the Mobile Airport Authority in 1982 to oversee the operation of the Mobile Regional Airport and what would become the Mobile Aeroplex at Brookley.
 The Mobile Airport Authority is autonomous and is not a part of the city or Mobile County.
 The Authority's five board members are appointed by Mobile's mayor, approved by the Mobile City Council, and serve six-year terms.

 Following a catastrophic Hurricane Katrina striking New Orleans, first responders from across the Southeast and beyond, came to help.
 Among them was a team of 30 special agents from the U.S. Bureau of Alcohol, Tobacco, Firearms & Explosives (ATF) who made camp in a dorm on Brookley grounds for the entire month of September 2005.
 Mobile and most of southern Alabama having been spared the worst of her fury, extensive flooding did occur throughout the city.
 Once all gun stores and explosive storage sites were secured, the ATF team turned its attention to the three southern-most, coastal counties in Mississippi.
 Coordinating with other federal, State, and local officials operating from a command post in Gautier, Mississippi, the team assisted law enforcement and national guard personnel in Biloxi, Pascagoula, Gulfport, and elsewhere along the I-10 corridor.

 Airbus currently has an aircraft final assembly line at Brookley, producing the Airbus A320 series airliners.
 Airbus had previously attempted to enter the market at Brookley Field when its military division EADS partnered with Northrop Grumman to produce the KC-45, billed as the next generation of air refueling and cargo aircraft for the US Air Force as a replacement to the aging fleet of KC-135s.
 EADS/Northrop Grumman originally won the contract bid to produce the aircraft, but the plans were put in limbo after rival Boeing filed a protest over the bidding process.
 In 2011, Boeing was declared the winner of the rebidding.

 In popular culture

 In the 1977 film Close Encounters of the Third Kind, the entire landing strip complex behind Devils Tower was actually constructed and filmed in an abandoned aircraft hangar at the former Brookley AFB.

+In the 2001 documentary "The Making of Close Encounters of the Third Kind" director Steven Spielberg referred to Brookley as a former US Air Force "dirigible base" but no dirigible airships were ever maintained or stored at Brookley while it was under US Air Force control.